Privacy Policy

 [ 39 ] Where you have provided us with consent to use your personal data, you can withdraw this at any time.

-[ 42 ] If you want to make any of these requests, please contact the Secretary.
+[ 40 ] If you want to make any of these requests, please contact the Secretary.
 We may need to request specific information from you to help us confirm your identity.
+This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
+We may also contact you to ask you for further information in relation to your request to speed up our response.

 Contacting Us For Information About How We Use Your Personal Data